 David was stricken in the spring of 1941 with an infection of the bile duct, known to physicians as acute suppurative cholangitis.
 After suffering for 20 days, he succumbed on his 67th birthday on April 28, 1941.
 His remains were brought back to Somerset County to be placed in to eternal rest in Berlin.
 Funeral services were conducted by his sons' pastor, Rev. C.W.
 Raley of the Centennial Evangelical Church.
 As a tribute, he was pictured on the front page of the next edition of the family newspaper, Volume 3, Numbers 3 and 4, dated June 30, 1941 -- the last one ever published.
 The obituary noted that "His retiring nature again showed to the fore in his reticence toward joining fraternal and such other organizations; excepting only the Veteran Employees' Association of the steel works by whom he was employed, the Younkin Family Association was the only organization to which he subscribed or in which he was ever interested."

 Son Roy Elias Younkin (1884-1988) was born on March 4, 1884 in Rockwood.
-At the age of 29, on Christmas Eve 1913, he was joined in matrimony with 23-year-old Sally Miller (1890-1970), daughter of Hiram and Ida (Klingman) Miller of Meyersdale.
+At the age of 29, on Christmas Eve 1913, he was joined in matrimony with 23-year-old Sally Miller (Dec.
+24, 1890-1970), daughter of Hiram and Ida (Klingman) Miller of Meyersdale.
+Rev. Goughner officiated.
 The couple produced one son, John Kenneth Younkins.
 They relocated to Wheeling, Ohio County, WV by 1913 and later by the early 1930s migrated north to Erie, Erie County, PA.
 Their home in Erie was 816 West Eighth Street.
 Sadly, Sally died at the age of 79 on Nov.
 2, 1970.
 Roy lived for another 18 years.
 At the age of 103, he passed into eternity on Jan.
 11, 1988.
 They are interred in Laurel Hill Cemetery in Erie.
 Sally and Roy have an entry in the 1938 book Descendants of Barbara Hochstedler and Christian Stutzman, authored by Rev. Harvey Hostetler (Gospel Book Store, Berlin, OH).

 Son George Harrison Younkin (1890-1912) was born on March 17, 1890 (or 1891) in Meyersdale.
 In young manhood, in Meyersdale, he earned a living as a laborer and did not marry.
 During the depths of the winter of 1912, he contracted a case of pneumonia and could not recover.
 He died less than two months before his 21st birthday on Jan.
 27, 1912.
 Burial was in the Younkin family plot in Meyersdale's Union Cemetery, and George's brother Roy was the informant for the official Pennsylvania certificate of death.